BM-AI-solutions/decision-points/readme.md

+Steps to build and run with Docker Compose:
+Create the files above

+Set your OpenAI API key as an environment variable:

+# For Windows (PowerShell)
+$env:OPENAI_API_KEY="your-actual-openai-key"

+# For Windows (Command Prompt)
+set OPENAI_API_KEY=your-actual-openai-key

+# For macOS/Linux
+export OPENAI_API_KEY=your-actual-openai-key

+Build and run the services:

+docker-compose up --build

 This implementation follows all the requirements and best practices for the Decision Points AI Agent System.
 Here's what I've created:

 A Multi-Agent System: